MoroccoLast Updated: February 2014

 - Who Can Adopt

 - Other: Prospective adoptive parents must have a letter from a doctor practicing in Morocco indicating that they are in good mental and physical heath and capable of caring for an adopted child.

 - Who Can Be Adopted

-- How To Adopt
+- How To Obtain Legal Guardianship

 The process for adopting a child from Morocco generally includes the following steps:

 - Be matched with a child

 Be Matched with a Child